arzoo14/PCP-books/docs/UAG/TimeSeriesQuerying.rst

 Fast, Scalable Time Series Querying - pmseries
 ################################################

-**pmseries** is a fast and scalable time series querying which displays information about performance metrics.
+**pmseries** is a fast, scalable time series querying which displays information about performance metrics.

 The major sections in this chapter are as follows: